-Loosely speaking, EIs are computational realizations of traditional institutions; that is, coordination artifacts that establish an environment where agents interact according to stated conventions, and in such a way that interactions within the (electronic) institution would count as interactions in the actual world.
+Loosely speaking, EIs are computational realizations of traditional institutions (cf. North [14] pp. 3 ss.); that is, coordination artifacts that establish an environment where agents interact according to stated conventions, and in such a way that interactions within the (electronic) institution would count as interactions in the actual world.

-According to the basic definition of an electronic institution (see [1]), an EI is composed of three components: a dialogical framework that establishes the social structure, the ontology, and a communication language to be used by participating agents (playing either institutional -staff- or non-institutional -external- roles); a performative structure defining the activities (also named scenes) along with their relationships; and a set of norms defining the consequences of agents' actions.
+According to the basic definition of an electronic institution (see [5]), an EI is composed of three components: a dialogical framework that establishes the social structure, the ontology, and a communication language to be used by participating agents; a performative structure defining the activities along with their relationships; and a set of norms defining the consequences of agents' actions.

 MAS applications are usually concerned with some external environment.
 The environment is application-specific and refers to the part of the world that is relevant to the MAS application.
-For instance, in the electricity market example that will be presented in section 4, the power demand is modeled by an equation-based tool that simulates real electrical consumption patterns.
+For instance, in the electricity market example that will be presented in section 4, the power demand is modeled by an equationbased tool that simulates real electrical consumption patterns.

 Environments are plugged into EIs as institutional services [2].
 In our approach, agents cannot directly sense and act over the environment.
 Instead, and likewise all interactions of external agents in the realm of an EI, they are mediated by the institution wherein they interact.
 The link of an institution with an environment enriches the functionality of the EI components.

-2.1 Self-Organizing Capabilities
+2.1 Self-organizing Capabilities

-From this basic definition of an EI we have extended the model to support self-configuration [3].
+From this basic definition of an EI we have extended the model to support selfconfiguration [3].
 The notion of Autonomic Electronic Institutions (AEIs) has been proposed as a model for providing self-configuration capabilities to EIs.
 AEIs incorporate three new main components: en explicit set of institutional goals G, an information model I, and a normative transition function δ that allows to transform interaction conventions.

 The main objective of an AEI is to accomplish its goals.
 For this purpose, an AEI has to be able to both dynamically observe/analyze the performance of the institution and to adapt its interaction conventions.
+We assume that an institution can observe its environment, the institutional state of the agents participating in the institution, and its own state to assess whether its goals are accomplished or not.
 Thus, from the observation of environmental properties, institutional properties, and agents institutional properties, an AEI maintains the information model I required to determine the fulfillment of goals.

-Formally, we define the goals of an AEI as a tuple $G = \langle V, C \rangle$ composed of : (i) a set of reference values $V = \langle v_1, \ldots, v_q \rangle$ where each v_i results from applying an evaluation function h_j upon the information model; $v = h(I), 1 \le j \le q$; and (ii) a finite set of constraints $C = \{c_1, \ldots, c_p\}$ where each c_i is defined as an expression $g_i(V) \triangleleft [m_i, M_i]$ where $m_i, M_i \in \mathbb{R}, \triangleleft$ stands for either \in or \notin , and g_i is a function over the reference values.
+Formally, we define the goals of an AEI as a tuple $G = \langle V, C \rangle$ composed of : (i) a set of reference values $V = \langle v_1, \ldots, v_q \rangle$ where each v_j results from applying an evaluation function h_j upon the information model; $v = h(I), 1 \leq j \leq q$; and (ii) a finite set of constraints $C = \{c_1, \ldots, c_p\}$ where each c_i is defined as an expression $g_i(V) \triangleleft [m_i, M_i]$ where $m_i, M_i \in \mathbb{R}, \triangleleft$ stands for either \in or \notin , and g_i is a function over the reference values.
 In this manner, each goal is a constraint upon the reference values where each pair m_i and M_i defines an interval associated to the constraint.
-Thus, the institution achieves its goals if all $q_i(V)$ values satisfy their corresponding constraints of being within (or not) their associated intervals.
+Thus, the institution achieves its goals if all $g_i(V)$ values satisfy their corresponding constraints of being within (or not) their associated intervals.